center-for-threat-informed-defense/sensor-mappings-to-attack/docs/example_technique_mappings/CloudTrail.rst

  * UploadSigningCertificate

-   Event information: `AWS Documentation <https://docs.aws.amazon.com/IAM/latest/APIReference/API_UploadSigningCertificate.html>`_
+   Event information: `AWS Documentation- UploadSigningCertificate <https://docs.aws.amazon.com/IAM/latest/APIReference/API_UploadSigningCertificate.html>`_

    Yes.
 This provides the name of the IAM user the signing certificate is for and the contents of the signing certificate.
 The elements provide information that can be used to look for changes to account objects.

- Additional information: `AWS Documentation <https://docs.aws.amazon.com/IAM/latest/APIReference/API_SetSecurityTokenServicePreferences.html>`_
+ Additional information: `AWS Documentation - SetSecurityTokenServicePreferences <https://docs.aws.amazon.com/IAM/latest/APIReference/API_SetSecurityTokenServicePreferences.html>`_

 Password Policy Discovery (T1201)
 ----------------------------------